jsa-research/limbus-buildgen/README.md

     compilerFlags: '-g -O0 -coverage',
     // Specifies any extra linker flags that will be passed to the linker as is.
     linkerFlags: '-coverage',
-    // Specifies any libraries to link with when building an application.
+    // Specifies any libraries to link with when building an application or dynamic library.
     libraries: [
         'png'
     ]